Close Menu

 The researchers examined samples from a series of excavations in Israel, among others, and in doing so, they have concluded that the mice were drawn to humans long before we became sedentary farmers.

-The findings indicate that house mice began to live close by semi-settled humans in the Jordan Valley of Natufian hunter-gatherers about 15,000 years ago.
+The findings indicate that house mice began to live close to semi-settled humans in the Jordan Valley of Natufian hunter-gatherers about 15,000 years ago.

 “These findings suggest that hunter-gatherers of the Natufian culture, rather than later Neolithic farmers, were the first to adopt a sedentary way of life and unintentionally initiated a new type of ecological interaction — close coexistence with commensal species such as the house mouse,”